The web

 Key Milestones in JavaScript Framework Evolution

-Here’s a brief timeline highlighting key milestones:
+Here’s a brief timeline highlighting:

 • 1995: Netscape Navigator introduces JavaScript